-On successful completion of this programme a student will be able to:
+On successful completion of this programme you will be able to:

-- B1. the ability to demonstrate knowledge and understanding of essential chemical facts, concepts, principles and theories; - B2. the ability to apply such knowledge and understanding to the solution of qualitative and quantitative problems that are mostly of a familiar nature; - B3. the ability to recognise and analyse problems and plan strategies for their solution; - B4. skills in the generation, evaluation, interpretation and synthesis of chemical information and data; - B5. skills in the practical application of theory using computational methodology and models; - B6. skills in communicating scientific material and arguments; - B7. information technology and data-processing skills, relating to chemical information and data; - B8. the ability to adapt and apply methodology to the solution of unfamiliar problems; - B9. the ability to assimilate, evaluate, and present research results objectively; - B10. skills required to undertake a research project reporting outcomes that are potentially publishable (in a peer-reviewed publication).
+- B1. the ability to demonstrate knowledge and understanding of essential chemical facts, concepts, principles and theories: - B2. the ability to apply such knowledge and understanding to the solution of qualitative and quantitative problems that are mostly of a familiar nature; - B3. the ability to recognise and analyse problems and plan strategies for their solution; - B4. skills in the generation, evaluation, interpretation and synthesis of chemical information and data; - B5. skills in the practical application of theory using computational methodology and models; - B6. skills in communicating scientific material and arguments; - B7. information technology and data processing skills, relating to chemical information and data.